ESMValGroup/ESMValTool/doc/sphinx/source/namelists.rst

 **Basic structure of a namelist**::

 	<GLOBAL>
-	controls the general settings (see Table S1) ; see section 3.1, ~More on the <GLOBALS>-tag~ below for details
+	controls the general settings (see Table S1) ; see section 3.1, "More on the <GLOBALS>-tag" below for details
 	</GLOBAL>

 	<MODELS>
-	defines the models/observations and years to be processed and their pathnames; see the section 3.2, ~More on the <MODELS>-tag~ below for details
+	defines the models/observations and years to be processed and their pathnames; see the section 3.2, "More on the <MODELS>-tag" below for details
 	</MODELS>

 	<DIAGNOSTIC>
-	defines which diagnostics are run (see Table S5); each diagnostic is enclosed in an opening <diag> and closing </diag>-tag; see the section 0, ~More on the <DIAGNOSTICS>-tag~ below for details
+	defines which diagnostics are run (see Table S5); each diagnostic is enclosed in an opening <diag> and closing </diag>-tag; see the section 0, "More on the <DIAGNOSTICS>-tag" below for details
 	</DIAGNOSTIC>